ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 While it was certainly possible to implement this in Hip, I (for once) felt that Haskell's abstractions didn't really help with the task at hand and only complicated things unnecessarily.
-A `for` loop in C, by comparison, is conceptually very simple and already as fast as the Haskell code.
+A `for` loop in C, by comparison, is conceptually very simple and just as fast as the Haskell code.
 Luckily, C is a first-class citizen in Haskell and it's very easy to bundle some C code and call it via Haskell's FFI.